-All-Pairs: As with the previous two models, we only need a parallel map implementation to add data-oriented parallelism to the algorithm.
-Eden offers several skeletal approaches and, in particular, has several implementations of parallel map as described earlier.
-The default parMap implementation creates a process for each list element causing far too much overheads in terms of number of processes instantiated and messages communicated between them (16001 and 64000 respectively as shown in Appendix Table XI (c)).
-Observing number of processes and communications is motivation for picking a different strategy, and with it numbers drop significantly and speed-up improves.
+All-Pairs: As with the previous two models, we only need a parallel map implementation to get data-oriented parallelism from the algorithm.
+Eden offers several skeletal approaches and in particular has several implementations of parallel map as described earlier.
+The default parMap implementation creates a process for each list element causing far too much overheads in terms of number of processes and messages communicated between them (16001 and 64000 respectively as shown in Appendix Table XI).
+Observing number of processes and communications is motivation for picking a different strategy, and with it numbers drop significantly and speedup improves.

 The farm process skeleton creates the same number of processes as the number of available processing elements.
 But the message overheads remain.
 Each list element is communicated as a single message which generates 32048 messages in total.
-This represents a high number but still the performance is considerably improved compared to the naive parallel map and good speed-up is noted.
+This represents a high number but still the performance is considerably improved compared to the naive parallel map and good speedup is noted.
 This indicates that process creation overheads is far more important than the number of messages.

-Doing parallel tuning to further reduce message overheads, we use chunking to break the stream into chunks of size 1000 items which are then sent as one message, thus enabling the process to do more computation at one time rather than having to send and receive messages in between.
+Doing further parallel tuning in order to reduce message overheads, we use chunking to break the stream into chunks of size 1000 items which are then sent as one message, thus enabling the process to do more computation at one time rather than having to send and receive messages in between.
 The chunking reduces the total number of messages communicated in the parMapFarm version (farm process) from 32048 to just 80 messages.
-As a result of this, the runtime and speed-up is improved as shown in Table VII.
+As a result of this, the runtime and speedup is improved as indicated in Table VII.